 For as long as I can remember I have loved making swirly curly-Q designs.
 In middle school, my favorite pee-chee folders were covered in them.
 Well I’ve grown out of my doodling habits, mostly, but I still love those swirls!
 Unwilling to give up on swirls altogether I have found three great ways to incorporate them into your jewelry with the help of a little wire.
 Adding a simple curly-Q can take any design idea from ordinary to whimsical!
 You can make your swirls free form using pliers or try this great Spiral Maker to eliminate marks from pliers!
+(Editor’s note: We now have THREE spiral makers plus a variety of coiling Gizmos!)

 1. Swirly Head Pins